 The reason is twofold.
 First, you never know how you’ll feel about a certain activity until you actually do the activity.
 Second, like everyone, you likely have a bunch of insecurities that make you avoid or procrastinate on your purpose.

-To go through the purpose discovery process smoother, a) try a lot of things (i.e., sign up for programming classes, try camping, go paragliding, join a chess club, learn a new language, get another degree, etc.) and b) embrace embarrassment.
+To go through the purpose discovery process more smoothly, a) try a lot of things (i.e., sign up for programming classes, try camping, go paragliding, pivot in your business, join a chess club, learn a new language, get another degree, etc.) and b) embrace embarrassment.
 Feeling like a fool or an idiot is an inextricable part of the purpose-finding process.
-The more a certain life decision scares you, the more likely it is you should make it.

 In his famous commencement speech, Steve Jobs said he would stand in front of the mirror every morning and ask himself, “If this was the last day of my life, would I feel good about what I’m doing today?”
 And then he said that if he ever answered this question, “No,” too many days in a row, he knew he would have to change something.

 This is ultimately the most useful way to keep your life on track once you recognize your purpose — or at least a sliver of it.
 If you were going to die soon, what would you change?
 Would you do anything differently?
 Would you shuffle your priorities?
 Would you alter your perspectives?